 Forms Related to Financial Aid Applications:

-Beloit College Financial Aid Application - This form is required of all domestic students (new and continuing) who are applying for need-based aid.
-In addition, you should also be completing the 2013-14 FAFSA, available after January 1, 2014.
+2014-15 Continuing Student Beloit College Financial Aid Application - This form is required of all continuing domestic students who wish to be considered for need based aid.
+In addition, you should complete the 2014-15 FAFSA after January 1, 2014.
 Our preferred deadline is March 1, 2014; late applicants will not lose consideration for aid but will likely delay their aid notification.

 Verification Worksheets - For a variety of reasons a student’s FAFSA may be selected by the federal government for a process called verification.
 The Financial Aid Office will request additional information in order to evaluate your aid eligibility; no aid will be disbursed until the process is complete.
 There are Verification Worksheets (labeled V1-V5) specific to each student and their status (dependent or independent) in addition to other information that may be required.